Zeex/samp-plugin-profiler/README.md

 Profiler plugin for SA-MP server
 ================================

-Profiler provides detailed information about how long each function takes to execute, often it is called, etc.
+Profiler provides detailed information about how long each function takes to execute, how many times it is called, etc. This is helpful in finding bottlenecks or hot spots in code.

 Settings
 --------